 In FY2022, the Treasurer's Customer Service Call Center handled nearly 39,000 inquiries.
 The Automated Phone System was used 137,485 times without live representative assistance from December

 1, 2021 to October 1, 2022 to:

 - Check payment status and search for a refund.

 - Receive important frequently updated information on the property tax system.

 - Subsequent Tax Electronic Payment System (STEPS) allows Annual Tax Buyers to pay subsequent property taxes online through an ACH debit.
-Since December 17, 2007, there have been nearly (more than $788 million) subsequent tax payments.
+Since December 17, 2007, there have been nearly 551,000 subsequent tax payments (almost $1.5 billion).